 Because species interactions vary in time and space, and because species show high turnover over larger spatial extents, adequately capturing the diversity of ecological networks is a challenging task (Jordano 2016).
 Most studies on food webs have previously focused on local networks limited in size and extent, and are rarely replicated in space or time (Mestre et al. 2022).
 Interactions can show important variations in space (Poisot et al. 2015; Zarnetske et al. 2017), yet available network data also show important geographical bias by focusing sampling efforts in a few areas or biomes, limiting our ability to answer questions in many biomes and over broad spatial extents (Poisot et al. 2021).
-Moreover, global monitoring of biotic interactions is insufficient to properly describe and understand how ecosystems are reacting to global change (Windsor et al. 2017) are increasingly used as an alternative to determine potential interactions; they can handle limited data to circumvent data scarcity (Strydom et al. 2021), but are still rarely used to make explicitly spatial predictions.
+Moreover, global monitoring of biotic interactions is insufficient to properly describe and understand how ecosystems are reacting to global change (Windsor et al. 2023).
+Approaches to predict species interactions (e.g., Desjardins-Proulx et al. 2017; Morales-Castilla et al. 2015) are increasingly used as an alternative to determine potential interactions; they can handle limited data to circumvent data scarcity (Strydom et al. 2021), but are still rarely used to make explicitly spatial predictions.
 As a result, there have been repeated calls for globally distributed interaction and network data coupled to repeated sampling in time and space (Mestre et al. 2022; Windsor et al. 2023), which will help understand the macroecological variations of food webs (Baiser et al. 2019).
 Despite these limitations, food web ecologists often can infer a reasonable approximation of the network existing within a region.
 This representation, called a metaweb, contains all possible interactions between species in a given regional species pool (Dunne 2006), and provides a solid foundation to develop approaches to estimate the structure of networks at finer spatial scales.

 When assembled by integrating different data sources (and potentially with additional predictive steps), the metaweb allows to overcome sampling limitations and to raise network data to a global scale.
 For example, Albouy et al. (2019) coupled data on fish distributions with a statistical model of trophic interactions to provide estimates of the potential food web structure at the global scale.
-Recent studies have focused on assembling metawebs for various taxa through literature surveys and expert elicitation (European terrestrial tetrapods, Maiorano et al. 2020) or using predictive tools (marine fishes, Albouy et al. 2019; Canadian mammals, Strydom et al. 2022a).
-At a finer spatial scale, the local food webs (i.e. the local "realization" of the metaweb when combined with species distributions, Poisot et al. 2012) reflect local environmental conditions but still retain the signal of the metaweb to which they belong (Saravia et al. 2022).
-Given this, Strydom et al. (2022b) defended that predicting the metaweb's structure should be the core goal of predictive network ecology, as if there is a strong link between the metaweb and its local realizations, more accurante predictions of the metaweb will have the potential to bring us closer to producing accurate local (downscaled) predictions.
-Therefore, establishing or predicting the metaweb should be the first target in systems lacking information about local realizations.
-This is not the same as using interactions to improve predictions of species distributions, as recent studies have done (Moens et al. 2022; Poggiato et al. 2022; Lucas et al. 2023), although these are incredibly relevant and answer long-standing calls to include interactions within such models (Wisz et al. 2013).
-Instead, predicting networks in space is a different task, and it serves a different goal: focusing first on the distribution of network structures and its drivers rather than on the distribution of species.
+Recent studies have focused on assembling metawebs for various taxa through literature surveys and expert elicitation (European terrestrial tetrapods, Maiorano et al. 2020) or using predictive tools (marine fishes, Albouy et al. 2019; Canadian mammals, Strydom et al. 2022).
+At a finer spatial scale, the local food webs (i.e., the local "realization" of the metaweb when combined with species distributions, Poisot et al. 2012) reflect local environmental conditions but still retain the signal of the metaweb to which they belong (Saravia et al. 2022).
+Given this, Strydom et al. (2023) defended that predicting the metaweb's structure should be the core goal of predictive network ecology.
+Assuming there is a strong link between the metaweb and its local realizations, more accurate predictions of the metaweb will have the potential to bring us closer to producing accurate local (downscaled) predictions (Strydom et al. 2023).
+Therefore, establishing or predicting the metaweb should be the first target in communities where data about local realizations (i.e., documented interactions at specific places) are lacking.
+Our approach differs from using interactions to improve predictions of species distributions, as has been done by recent studies (Lucas et al. 2023; Moens et al. 2022; Poggiato et al. 2022).
+Although the two are complementary, and answer long-standing calls to include interactions within species distribution models (Wisz et al. 2013), predicting networks in space is a different task serving a different goal: focusing first on the distribution of network structures and its drivers rather than on the distribution of species.